kortgrabb/oxidlog/README.md

-# OxidLog - A Powerful Terminal Journal
+# OxidLog - A powerful note-manager

-Transform your terminal into a personal journaling space with OxidLog.
-This lightweight CLI tool makes daily logging, note-taking, and task management seamless through a simple yet powerful interface.
+This is a powerful tool that allows you to take notes, todos, or even journal!
+With many different features you can make this tool what you need it to be.
+The only limit is.. text!!

 ## Quick Start